<skidoo.com> |

 The song stuck with me because it made me laugh and I could relate to the self pity inherent in it.
 I have always identified with Eeyore from Winnie the Pooh whose mantra is "oh dear, it looks like rain."
 Somehow my identity has become inextricably linked with my depression.
 I have not been able to rise above it.
 Fear and despair are my defaults when it comes to dealing with the challenges that are part and parcel of this world.
 The truth is that depression has been a part of me for so long that I can't remember ever being without it.
 Winston Churchill used the metaphor of a black dog to describe his depression, an ever present companion, vaguely menacing, lurking in the darkness, growling and threatening to overwhelm him at any time.
 The poet Jane Kenyon describes it below.

-HAVING IT OUT WITH MELANCHOLY
+HAVING IT OUT WITH MELANCHOLY1.
+FROM THE NURSERY

 When I was born, you waited